AmziLS/AmziProlog/devdocs/amzi_build.md

 ## Sub makes

 The top make files called similarly named make files in each of the individual projects that make up the whole Amzi! system.
-For example, in amzi-apls-listen is a file called make_mac64.txt that is the make for the listener on the Mac.
-In amzi-interfaces-java is the make for the Java interface to Amzi!.
+For example, in apls/listen is a file called make_mac64.txt that is the make for the listener on the Mac.
+In interfaces/java is the make for the Java interface to Amzi!.

 These sub-make files can be called individually for rebuilding just portions of the system, or for testing.

 There are two sections of projects.

 - The **core** projects.
-These are all named amzi-apls-x and correspond to core components such as the listener, the compiler, and the engine.
+These are all in the apls repository and correspond to core components such as the listener, the compiler, and the engine.
 - The **interface** projects.
-These are all named amzi-interface-x and correspond to the various supported external interfaces, such as Java and .NET.
-They are platform independent, so, for example, .NET is not supported on the Mac.
+These are all named interfaces repository and correspond to the various supported external interfaces, such as Java and .NET.
+Most are platform dependent, so, for example, .NET is not supported on the Mac.
+Java, however, is supported on most platforms.

 ## System Requirements